- 1. Flippa

 This is a free tool.
 But the paid version offers 24/7 support, as well as an advanced redirect manager.
 This redirect manager allows you to redirect broken pages or 410 pages that you want to be removed from search results.

 Looking for help managing content marketing and SEO?
-Learn about our content marketing services to see how we would help you to scale.
+Learn about our content marketing service to see how we would help you to scale.

 Grammarly is a must-have for those who are regularly publishing content on their affiliate site.
 In short, Grammarly is your average spell-checker on steroids.